New to essential oils?

 Young Living offers some essential oils that can be ingested and are labeled as dietary supplements.
 They have a white label and have the word “Vitality” in the name.
 Lemon Vitality is delicious when you add a drop or two to your water (use glass, not plastic).

 Everyone!
 We have a saying that oils are great “from the womb to the tomb.”
-We have many mamas on our team who have been using oils since before their babies were conceived, then used them all throughout their pregnancy and on their babies after they’re born, and we also have grandmas and great grandmas (including a sweet 102 year old lady!) on our team who use oils regularly!
+We have many mamas on our team who have been using oils since before their babies were conceived, then used them all throughout their pregnancy and on their babies after they’re born, and we also have grandmas and great grandmas (including a sweet 103 year old lady!) on our team who use oils regularly!
 Common sense is important, especially when using essential oils on or around infants (for instance, use less oil than you would on an adult and you likely should dilute).
 But you don’t need to be scared to use essential oils.
-There are trusted resources out there that can help guide you (here’s a hint: Google isn’t a good resource; try using ylsearch.com for Young Living specific information).
+There are trusted resources out there that can help guide you (here’s a hint: Google isn’t a good resource; check out discoverlsp.com for books that our team uses).